-(58) Providers of v-very large online platforms should deploy the necessary means to diligently mitigate the systemic risks identified in the risk assessment.
-They Very large online platforms should under such mitigating measures consider, for example, enhancing or otherwise adapting the design and functioning of their content moderation, algorithmic recommender systems and online interfaces, so that they discourage and limit the dissemination of illegal content, adapting their decision-making processes, or adapting their terms and conditions.
+(58)Providers of v-very large online platforms and of very large online search engines should deploy the necessary means to diligently mitigate the systemic risks identified in the risk assessment.
+TheyVery large online platforms should under such mitigating measures consider, for example, enhancing or otherwise adapting the design and functioning of their content moderation, algorithmic recommender systems and online interfaces, so that they discourage and limit the dissemination of illegal content, adapting their decision-making processes, or adapting their terms and conditions.
+The design and online interface of services primarily aimed at minors or pre-dominantly used by them should take into account their best interests, and ensure that their services are organised in a way that minors are easily able to access mechanisms within this Regulation, including notice and action and complaint mechanisms.
+The providers of very large online platforms that provide access to content that may impair the physical, mental or moral development of minors should take appropriate measures and provide tools that enable conditional access to the content.
 They may also include corrective measures, such as discontinuing advertising revenue for specific content, or other actions, such as improving the visibility of authoritative information sources.
-Providers of v-very large online platforms may reinforce their internal processes or supervision of any of their activities, in particular as regards the detection of systemic risks.
-They may also initiate or increase cooperation with trusted flaggers, organise training sessions and exchanges with trusted flagger organisations, and cooperate with other service providers, including by initiating or joining existing codes of conduct or other self-regulatory measures.
+Providers of v-Very large online platforms and of very large online search engines may reinforce their internal processes or supervision of any of their activities, in particular as regards the detection of systemic risks.
+They may also initiate or increase cooperation with trusted flaggers, organise training sessions and exchanges with trusted flagger organisations, and cooperate with other service providers, including by initiating or joining existing codes of conduct or other selfregulatory measures.
 In selecting the appropriate mitigation measures, providers can consider, where appropriate, industry best practices, including as established through self regulatory cooperation, codes of conduct, as well as guidelines from the Commission.
-Any measures adopted should respect the due diligence requirements of this Regulation and be effective and appropriate for mitigating the specific risks identified, in the interest of safeguarding public order, protecting privacy and fighting fraudulent and deceptive commercial practices, and should be proportionate in light of the very large online platform's economic capacity provider of the very large online platform and the need to avoid unnecessary restrictions on the use of their service, taking due account of potential negative effects on the fundamental rights of the recipients of the service.
+Any measures adopted should respect the due diligence requirements of this Regulation and be effective and appropriate for mitigating the specific risks identified, in the interest of safeguarding public order, protecting privacy and fighting fraudulent and deceptive commercial practices, and should be proportionate in light of the very large online platform's economic capacity of the provider of the very large online platform or of very large online search engines and the need to avoid unnecessary restrictions on the use of their service, taking due account of potential negative effects on the fundamental rights of the recipients of the service.